-Are you someone that finds yourself having to continually tolerate hip pain or tight hip flexors?
-Do you know what effect tight hip flexors can have on your everyday life?
+Are you someone that finds yourself having to continually tolerate hip pain or tight hip-flexors?
+Do you know what effect tight hip-flexors can have on your everyday life?
 Learn some yoga for tight hip-flexors below!

-One method that many individuals have begun using to relieve stiffness, and pain in varying parts of the body, is yoga.
-So it only seems appropriate to use yoga for loosening up those stubborn hip flexors as well.
+One method that individuals have begun using to relieve stiffness, and pain in varying parts of the body, is yoga.
+So, it only seems appropriate to use yoga for loosening up those stubborn hip-flexors as well.

-Like previously mentioned, tight hip flexor's can become a problem for many individuals who sit for long periods of the day, who may never know that being immobile like this can drastically effect your mobility, specifically your hip flexors.
+Like previously mentioned, tight hip-flexor’s can become a problem for many individuals who sit for long periods of the day.
+In particular, people who aren’t aware that being immobile like this, can drastically effect their mobility, specifically, the hip-flexors.

-So today we're going to discuss some various yoga positions that can help with tight hip flexors.
+So today we’re going to discuss some various yoga positions that can help with tight hip-flexors, as a focal point.

-The Low lunge pose helps to increase flexibility specifically the hip flexors and quads and can also help alleviate lower back pain.
+The Low lunge pose helps to increase flexibility, specifically the hip-flexors and quads.
+However, may also have the ability to help alleviate lower back pain.

 There are several ways to position into a low lunge, some transitions are best for beginners while other advanced yoga practitioners may use more advanced techniques.
 Variations include a side-bend, crescent lunge, and even a low lunge with twist.